esarafianou/harmonise.it/README.md

 > Practice music theory harmony rules

-harmonise.it is a platform which which helps music theory and harmony students practice harmony rules.
+harmonise.it is a platform which helps music theory and harmony students practice harmony rules.
 Based on a theme with a given soprano or bass voice, users can complete the rest of the voices and create a music piece with four voices (soprano, alto, tenoro, bass) that comply with the music harmony rules.